accellera-official/systemc/include/tlm/README.txt

-To use the TLM-2.0 interoperability standard a user should only include the tlm.h header file.The tlm.h header file refers to all the header files within the tlm_h subdirectoy, everything within tlm.his contained in the tlm namespace.
+To use the TLM-2.0 interoperability standard a user should only include the tlm.h header file.The tlm.h header file refers to all the header files within the tlm_h and tlm_1 subdirectories, everything within tlm.h is contained in the tlm namespace.
 The TLM-2.0 interoperability standard also contains the TLM-1.0 standard, these headers are included in tlm.h

 The tlm_utils subdirectory, contains a set of additional definitions supported